 - To create a new site, you are required to define a user name and password as the primary site administrator.
 Choose a user name and password and click Next.

 - Type the paths to your server directory and configuration store folders that you set up earlier and click Next.

-Use a UNC path (for example, \\myserver\config-store) so that all machines in the site can see the location.
+Use the network path share you set up earlier (for example, /net/myserver/arcgisserver) so that all machines in the site can see the location.

-- Examine the summary and click Finish to create your site, or Back if you want to make changes.
+- Click Finish to create your site or Back if you want to make changes.